umbraco/UmbracoDocs/Tutorials/Creating-and-distributing-a-package/index.md

 - Be able to run an Umbraco site locally
 - Git + Github account
-- Our member account with access to upload packages
+- [Our Umbraco member account](https://our.umbraco.com/member/Signup) with access to upload packages
-- Umbpack installed
+- UmbPack installed
 - Umbraco Package templates installed

 To install UmbPack and the Umbraco Package templates you can type these commands in your command line: